mightyBroccoli/hugo-magicbroccoli.de/content/post/2018-03-30_prosody-letsencrypt-certchange.md

 ### Prosody + Let's Encrypt certificates
 As of right now Prosody is not able to update a live certificate while running.
 For the complete update it is necessary to restart Prosody, which is inconvenient.<br>
 With the [telnet console](https://prosody.im/doc/console) however, it is possible to reload the config such that a changed certificate is updated correctly.
 The biggest problem lies in reloading all possible locations the "old" certificate is still active in.
 I use the Prosody Telnet console to invoke a reload, due to the fact that `prosodyctl reload` is not actually reloading the modules just the config.<br>
-For this matter I hacked together a little bash script, which together with the [Let'sEncrypt's certbot](https://certbot.eff.org/) and the default letsecrypt cli is used to import and update the Prosody certificate without a need to restart the instanc.
+For this matter I hacked together a little bash script, which together with the [Let'sEncrypt's certbot](https://certbot.eff.org/) and the default letsecrypt cli is used to import and update the Prosody certificate without a need to restart the instance.

 ### Let'sEncrypt Setup
 To use this script in a fully automatic way some configuration is needed.
 On install Let'sEncrypt creates the directory `renewal-hooks`.
-Inside there are three subfolders which represent the time and/or occasion for invocation ([source](https://certbot.eff.org/docs/using.html#renewing-certificates)).
+Inside there are three sub folders which represent the time and/or occasion for invocation ([source](https://certbot.eff.org/docs/using.html#renewing-certificates)).
 This script uses the deploy hook to only run when the certificate is actually renewed.
 As I am not checking the domain name after deployment it is needed to add another subdirectory to the deploy directory.

 {{< highlight bash >}}
 /etc/letsencrypt/renewal-hooks/